Cycling Cottonwood Pass: One of the US 100 Bike Climbs that reach the Continental Divide.

 The starting point for this route is at the US 24/CR 306 traffic light in Buena Vista.
 You get out of the town pretty quickly and into some open terrain that is often accompanied by a headwind.
 The first half of the climb is relatively easy, with an average grade in the low single digits, and provides a great opportunity to warm up.
 The climbing really starts 12 miles in at the Denny Creek Trailhead with a wall of double-digit grades for less than one mile.
 The grades back off a bit after this section and remain fairly constant for the remainder of the climb.
 The final four miles are marked with a few curves and switchbacks.
 Your efforts are rewarded with a spectacular view at the top.

 The low traffic, smooth surface, and long stretches of straight road make this a special route for those who enjoy turning around and descending after the climb.
 It is easy to sustain speeds between 40 and 50 mph without much effort and even push 60 mph at the steepest points.
 Professional racers flirt with 70 mph around the Denny Creek Trailhead during the USA Pro Challenge.
 Exercise caution on the way down as you are likely to gain more speed than usual on the return to Buena Vista.

-This is a 2 lane road the entire climb, but, other than a fairly congested first couple miles, traffic is light and travels at a reasonable speed.
-There are no bike lanes or shoulders (but many turnouts -irrelevant for the most part to we cyclists) yet this feels to be a comfortable and safe climb.
+This is a two-lane road the entire climb, but, other than a fairly congested first couple miles, traffic is light and travels at a reasonable speed.
+There are no bike lanes or shoulders (but many turnouts -- irrelevant for the most part to us cyclists) yet this feels to be a comfortable and safe climb.